kennethmiranda/rl-bakkes-launch/README.md

 # rl-bakkes-launch
-Batch file that launches and closes BakkesMod along with Rocket League.
+Batch file that launches and closes Rocket League with BakkesMod.